-In this installment of the SSAR leadership profiles project, Jessica Tingle, the current chair of the Student Participation Committee, explains the committee’s activities and her experience getting involved with the committee.
+In this installment of the SSAR leadership profiles project, Jessica Tingle, who chaired the Student Participation Committee from 2018-2021, explains the committee’s activities and her experience getting involved with the committee.

 In general, the Student Participation Committee aims to increase student engagement in any way possible by providing opportunities for individual students to have a voice in the SSAR.
 The committee does not have a cap on the number of students who may join, and its activities depend in part on the number of active student committee members at any given time.

 Historically, the committee has focused on organizing student events (e.g. workshops and socials) at the annual Joint Meeting of Ichthyologists and Herpetologists (JMIH), and also on working with other committees to brainstorm ways to recruit and retain student members.
 The committee has expanded its role since summer 2018 by taking on several new projects, detailed below.